daattali/beautiful-jekyll/contact.md

 layout: page
 ---

-Connect with me on [Twitter](https://twitter.com/EmilDimanchev).
-My purpose there is to highlight under-discussed issues in climate and energy.
-I focus on important policy developments and insights from recent research.
+Connect with me on [Twitter](https://twitter.com/EmilDimanchev) where I highlight under-discussed issues in climate and energy with a focus on important policy developments and insights from recent research.

 Follow my academic publications on [Google Scholar](https://scholar.google.com/citations?user=sYlOL18AAAAJ&hl=en).